 We Love Competition

-Most of us love competing with our friends, neighbors, and even family members.
+Most of us love competition.
+We love competing with our friends, neighbors, and even family members.
 We try to be ahead of other individuals in everything we do.

 We want to have a better car, a better lifestyle, and more money.
-We believe winning the social competition will bring us a sense of satisfaction.
+We believe winning the social competition will make us happier.
 Therefore, we spend our time thinking about how we can outdo each other.

-We fail to realize that competition is bad for us as it can result in us failing to achieve our goals because of its disastrous effects.
+We fail to realize that competing is bad for us as it can result in failure to achieve our goals because of its disastrous effects.

-Today, I would like to encourage you to stop competing by sharing with you the adverse effects of competition.
+Today, I would like to encourage you to stop competing by sharing with you the adverse effects of competing with one another.

 Success in anything requires patience because things take long to manifest in the physical world.
 However, competition makes you impatient because it makes you desire quick progress so that you beat your rival.

 Besides this, when competing, you’ll be impatient because you’ll be in a race.
-You’ll always want to rush things to avoid the humiliation of being outdone.
+You’ll always rush to avoid the humiliation of being outdone.